 - Invoked again when Critic and Hyper Fangirl have a tie in their Old Vs. New debate on Disney's classic animated Cinderella vs. the 2015 live-action remake.
 When they ask Devil Boner and Benny the Assassin to break the tie as to which Cinderella movie is best, they both give the same answer: Ever After.

 - In The Annoying Orange parody of The Matrix, there's a third green pill.
 It tastes like boogers, so he doesn't take it.

-- In ScrewAttack's Top Ten List for greatest Space Marine, Stuttering Craig and Nick argue that the #1 spot should belong to Luke Skywalker of Star Wars and Christopher Blair from Wing Commander.
-After arguing for a bit, they agree on Mark Hamillnote .
+- In ScrewAttack's Top Ten List for greatest Space Marine, Stuttering Craig and Nick argue whether the #1 spot should belong to Luke Skywalker of Star Wars or Christopher Blair from Wing Commander.
+After arguing for a bit, they agree on Mark Hamill.
+(Mark played both roles.)

 - Matthew Santoro:

 - Discussed in Star Wars in 3-D!!!.
 Matt mentions iTunes as a third option to Blockbuster and Netflix.

 - In Psychic Octopus & Oil Spills, Matt takes a third option between calling the octopus an octopus and calling the octopus an octopi:

 Matt: This octopus — is it "octopus", or "octopi"?
 [Beat] This octo is named Paul, and he was born in England, but he lives in Germany.

 - Video game reviewer Caddicarus has a system where he "slaughters" a bad game by shooting it, or "salvages" it by beaming it up with a transporter.
 In his review of Destruction Derby 2, he declares that the game isn't quite bad enough to slaughter since he got some enjoyment out of it, but not quite good enough to salvage.
 He instead opts to "slauvage" it by beaming it up halfway, then shooting it.
 A few games since have gotten the "slauvage" too.